Posting seeds the Fair-Dinkum-Seeds way.

-It’s like the dude is practicing his rugby pass!
+It’s like the dude is practising his bloody rugby pass!

 That’s sharp edge impact.

-Bubble mailers and single layer foam work quite well for standard weight crushing damage, but unfortunately do nothing to stop this kind of injury to seeds.
+Bubble mailers and single layer of foam work quite well for standard weight crushing damage, but unfortunately, they do nothing to stop this kind of injury to seeds.

 In all honesty, ours is the only method that really does, and even that’s not 100% fool proof.